 About Trader Joe's Vegan Buttery Spread

-When it comes to dairy-free products, the folks at Trader Joe’s never cease to disappoint.
+When it comes to dairy-free products, the folks at Trader Joe’s never cease to amaze us.
 Their butter blend has a few more components than some others, as it is composed of not only coconut oil, canola oil, and sunflower oil, but also contains shea nut butter and fava bean protein as well!

 We found this stuff to have an especially good, buttery flavor and color, making it ideal to keep in your butter dish for serving tableside And while we generally like to nod towards products that are sourced and crafted locally, we’re counting the fact that this product is a German import as a pro this time.
 The fact that European countries know what’s up when it comes to making superior quality butter products is well-known!